JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     ![](../../../assets/agamalab-flow-passwd-edit-cdiutil-instance.png)

-8. Create An Assignment block
+8. Create an Assignment block

-    In case of authentication failure, user will be prompted for reentering the credentials on the sign in page.
+    In case of authentication failure, the user will be prompted for reentering the credentials on the sign in page.
 We want to show the username to the user while reentering the password on the web page.
 For this, we will save the username in a variable using the `Assignment` block.